Rosen-Team-B/Rosen_B_2/documentation/meetings/clientMeetings/2023 03 09 - Client Meeting.md

 Feedback from client:

 - user should be able to chose how many images to be shown in step 5 (hard optional)
+- Image display in step 5 must show the time frame of the video (example: 00:01:15)